Music of the Back to the Future franchise: Back to the Future Part II (1989)

-Back to the Future Part II: Original Motion Picture Soundtrack is the film score to the 1989 film of the same name, the second installment in the Back to the Future trilogy.
-It was released under MCA Records on November 22, 1989, and features most of the film score composed and conducted by Alan Silvestri and performed by the Hollywood Studio Symphony.
+Back to the Future Part II: Original Motion Picture Soundtrack is the film score album for the 1989 film Back to the Future Part II, the second installment in the Back to the Future trilogy.
+It was released by MCA Records on November 22, 1989, and features most of the film score, composed and conducted by Alan Silvestri and performed by the Hollywood Studio Symphony.
 AllMusic rated the soundtrack four-and-a-half stars out of five.
-Unlike the previous soundtrack, it only contains the musical score by Silvestri, none of the vocal songs featured throughout the film are included.
+Unlike the previous soundtrack album, it contains only Silvestri's score and omits the vocal songs featured in the film.

-Intrada Records reissued the soundtrack as a two-disc expanded edition on October 12, 2015, in commemoration of the first film's 30th anniversary.
-The soundtrack includes the complete score (22 tracks) on disc one and an arrangement of alternate cues and source music on disc two.
+Intrada Records reissued the soundtrack as a two-disc expanded edition on October 12, 2015, to commemorate the first film's 30th anniversary.
+The release includes the complete score, consisting of 22 tracks, on disc one and alternate cues and source music on disc two.